Saint Eligius: Chief counsellor to Dagobert I: 629–639

-Eligius founded several monasteries, and with the king's consent, sent his servants through towns and villages to take down the bodies of criminals who had been executed and give them decent burial.
-Eligius was a source of edification at court, where he and Ouen lived according to the strict Irish monastic rule that had been introduced into Gaul by Columbanus.
+Eligius was a source of edification at the royal court, where he and his friend Audoin of Rouen lived according to the strict Irish monastic rule that had been introduced into Gaul by Columbanus.
 Eligius introduced this rule, either entirely or in part, into the monastery of Solignac near Limoges, which he founded in 632 at a villa he had purchased, and also at the convent he founded at Paris, where three hundred virgins were under the guidance of the Abbess Aurea.
-He also built the basilica of St. Paul and restored the basilica at Paris that was devoted to Saint Martial, the patron bishop-saint of his native Limoges.
-Eligius also erected several fine tombs in honor of the relics of Martin of Tours, the national saint of the Franks, and Denis, who was chosen patron saint by the king.
+He also built the basilica of St. Paul and restored the basilica at Paris that was devoted to Martial, the patron bishop-saint of Limoges.
+Eligius also erected several fine tombs in honour of the relics of Martin of Tours, the national saint of the Franks, and Denis, who was chosen patron saint by the king.

+Service under Nanthild: 639–642

-On the death of Dagobert in 639, Queen Nanthild took the reins of government, the king Clovis II being a child.
-During this regency, Eligius launched a campaign against simony in the church.
-On the death of Acarius, Bishop of Noyon–Tournai, 14 March of Clovis's third year (642), Eligius was made his successor, with the unanimous approbation of clergy and people.
+On the death of Dagobert in 639, the queen consort Nanthild took the reins of government, the king Clovis II being a child.
+During this regency, Eligius was ordained into the priesthood in 640.
+He then launched a successful campaign against simony in the Church which resulted in a royal order banning the sale of pontifical offices and mandating that such offices be earned through having good character and an ethical life.

+Bishop of Noyon–Tournai: 642–660

+On the death of Acarius, Bishop of Noyon–Tournai, on 14 March 642, Eligius was made his successor, with the unanimous approbation of clergy and people.
 "So the unwilling goldsmith was tonsured and constituted guardian of the towns or municipalities of Vermandois which include the metropolis, Tournai, which was once a royal city, and Noyon and Ghent and Kortrijk of Flanders."

 The inhabitants of his new diocese were pagans for the most part.
 He undertook the conversion of the Flemings, Frisians, Suevi, and the other Germanic tribes along the North Sea coast.
 He made frequent missionary excursions and also founded a great many monasteries and churches.
 In his own episcopal city of Noyon he built and endowed a nunnery for virgins.
-After the finding of the body of Quentin of Amiens, Eligius erected in his honor a church to which was joined a monastery under the Irish rule.
+After the finding of the body of Quentin of Amiens, Eligius erected in the saint's honour a church to which was joined a monastery under Irish rule.
 He also discovered the bodies of Piatus of Tournai and his martyred companions, and in 654 removed the remains of Fursey, the celebrated Irish missionary (died 650).